About Tooth-Colored Fillings

 Insurance Coverage For Fillings

 Tooth-colored fillings are a common treatment for dental cavities that are usually covered, at least in part, by insurance.
 A team member will contact your dental insurance company to understand your exact coverage so we can calculate your bill.
-If you do not have insurance, Dr. Scheiber will talk about the payments accepted by our office during your appointment, as well as information on medical financing.
+If you do not have insurance, our team will talk with you about the payments accepted by our office, as well as information on medical financing.

 Obtain a Healthier, beautiful Smile

 Dental cavities may begin as a common issue, but it's crucial to have them addressed before they become a more expensive issue.
 At Plymouth Dental Group, tooth decay and cavities can be treated with composite resin fillings.
-Dr. Scheiber makes sure to match the shade of your teeth so you can have a seamless, healthy smile.
-If you think you or your child have a cavity, contact our office to make a dental examination with Dr. Scheiber.
+Our dentists make sure to match the shade of your teeth so you can have a seamless, healthy smile.
+If you are in the Plymouth or Kingston, MA areas and think you or your child may have a cavity, contact our office to schedule a dental examination with our caring team.